Ottawa police struggled to come up with a plan to deal with 'Freedom Convoy'

 The only contingency plan in place focused entirely on bringing in some extra officers for the weekend and there were no plans to deal with the possibility that protesters would stick around.

-It wasn't until Sunday evening, when the trucks and protesters did not clear out, that police began to realize their mistake.
+It wasn't until Sunday evening, whennearly 700 trucks did not clear out, that police began to realize their mistake.

 "We had been talking about demobilization plan up until that point, and clearly that was not the plan that was going to be required," she said Thursday.